ngaskill/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

     	}
     }

-Once you've implemented the `UpgradeStepRegister` interface, you’ll have to use its `register` method to specify your upgrades, defining the versions you want to upgrade to the version you're upgrading to.
+Once you've implemented the `UpgradeStepRegistrator` interface, you’ll have to use its `register` method to specify your upgrades, defining the versions you want to upgrade to the version you're upgrading to.